 Like the ban states, Montana's statute expressly permits non-competes in the sale-of-business context (§28-2-704) and the partnership-dissolution context (§28-2-705).
 A person who sells the goodwill of a business may agree not to compete with the buyer within a specified area, and partners may agree not to compete upon dissolution.
 These exceptions reflect the universal principle that protecting transferred goodwill or a business division among owners justifies restrictions that wouldn't be permitted in the ordinary employment context.

-Because Montana's statute disfavors restraints on trade and the reasonableness exception is applied with scrutiny, employers often turn to narrower restrictive covenants.
 Customer non-solicitation agreements restrict the former employee from soliciting the employer's clients without barring competition generally, and Montana courts evaluate them with the same skepticism toward restraints on trade, but the narrower scope can make them easier to sustain because they impose less hardship.

 Non-disclosure agreements protecting genuine trade secrets and confidential information are governed by the Montana Uniform Trade Secrets Act and general contract principles.
 An NDA restricts what the employee can disclose or use, not where the employee can work, and provides protection independent of any non-compete.
 Because the NDA doesn't restrain the employee's ability to practice their trade or profession, it isn't subject to the same statutory disfavor that applies to non-competes.
 For an employer whose primary concern is protecting confidential information, an NDA combined with a non-solicitation provision can achieve substantial protection even where the statutory disfavor of restraints makes a non-compete difficult to enforce.